 Music for Math

 A 1993 study set off a lot of interest in educational circles about the “The Mozart Effect.”
-Rauscher et al showed that there were real improvements in spatial intelligence when students listened to Mozart while doing activities.
-Don Campbell’s 1997 book about “The Mozart Effect” makes many controversial claims that listening to classical music improves brain function — but some research supports it.
-Playing classical music to babies pre-birth may indeed have real effects on brain development.
+Rauscher et al. showed that there were real improvements in spatial intelligence when students listened to Mozart while doing activities.
+Don Campbell’s 1997 book “The Mozart Effect” makes many controversial claims that listening to classical music improves brain function — but some research supports it.
+Playing classical music to babies, pre-birth may indeed have real effects on brain development.

 All the best,